.

 Table of Content

 The Portfolio Investment Scheme introduced by the RBI is the primary mode of investment for NRIs.
 Through the scheme, NRIs can buy/sell stocks, debentures and other securities allowed by the RBI in India.
-NRIs have to choose between NRO and NRE accounts while investing depending on the nature of the investment.
+NRIs have to choose between NRO and NRE accounts while investing, depending on the nature of the investment.

 Both NRE and NRO accounts operate similarly.
-The choice between the NRE and NRO accounts depends on if the investment is repatriable or non-repatriable.
+The choice between the NRE and NRO accounts depends on whether the investment is repatriable or non-repatriable.
 While investing in India, NRIs have to indicate the method of investment.

-If the payment method is repatriable, you have to opt for an NRE account these deposits are fully repatriable.
+If the payment method is repatriable, you have to opt for an NRE account; these deposits are fully repatriable.
 If the payment method is non-repatriable, you have to choose an NRO account.
 During redemption of the investments, if the investment is not tax-exempt, the tax is deducted at source.

 The Indian government provides a host of benefits to NRI investors.
 The biggest NRI account benefits with India Infoline include accounts that can be opened online through video verification and various tools being made available to the NRIs.
 With the variety of NRI investing tools offered by India Infoline, you can have a rewarding investing journey in India.